 - Carefully reviewing your insurance policy’s terms and conditions with you to determine whether you have a valid disability case.

 - Communicating with your doctors and other specialists and helping you gather treatment notes, physician letters, and other medical evidence that can strengthen your claim.

 - Identifying any other diagnostic tests or evaluations that could potentially help you solidify your case.

 - Looking for additional evidence to supplement the record and help the insurance company understand how your illness or treatment affects your daily life and ability to work (for example, consulting with expert witnesses or asking colleagues, friends, and loved ones to provide a personal statement.)

 This gives you time and space to focus on your health.
 We also value client education, and we will carefully walk you through your legal options, so you never feel confused or in the dark about the status of your claim.

 - RELATED ARTICLE: When Should I Speak with a Disability Insurance Lawyer?

 Bryant Legal Group: Fighting for Disabled Cancer Patients and Cancer Survivors

-To learn more about our approach to disability insurance law and find out how we can help you, contact us by filling out our quick and convenient online contact form or calling us at 312-561-3010.
+To learn more about our approach to disability law and find out how our law firm can help you, contact us for a free consultation by filling out our quick and convenient online contact form or calling us at 312-626-9316.